Jamesyang2333/jamesyang2333.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the School of Computer Science and Engineering,  Nanyang Technological University, supervised by [Prof Cong Gao](https://personal.ntu.edu.sg/gaocong/).
-My research interests mainly lie in the field of machine learning and databases.
+My research interests mainly lie in the field of AI and databases.

 I graduated from Nanyang Technological University in 2021 with a Bachelor of Engineering in Computer Science (Honours Highest Distinction) and a minor in Mathematics.

 # Publications
+* **NEXT: A New Secondary Index Framework for LSM-based Data Storage**
+Jiachen Shi, __Jingyi Yang__, Gao Cong, Xiaoli Li
+*ACM Special Interest Group in Management of Data 2025.
+SIGMOD 2025*
+* **BT-Tree: A Reinforcement Learning Based Index for Big Trajectory Data**
+Tu Gu, Kaiyu Feng, __Jingyi Yang__, Gao Cong, Cheng Long, Rui Zhang
+*ACM Special Interest Group in Management of Data 2025.
+SIGMOD 2025*
 * **Machine Learning for Databases: Foundations, Paradigms, and Open problems**
 Gao Cong, __Jingyi Yang__, Yue Zhao
 *ACM Special Interest Group in Management of Data 2024 Tutorial.
 SIGMOD 2024*